 While a romantic relationship and kids are, of course, not the desired path for everyone (there are myriad ways to lead a happy and fulfilled life) for women who do hope find a partner and have a family, this pain might be especially acute.
 Here, writer Patience Shawarira, 32, digs into this sticky, complex reality.

 Editor's note: in the UK, most babies are born to women between the ages of 30-34.
-If you want to read up on getting pregnant in your 30s, and at what ages fertility does start to decline, read what the experts told WH.

 It might be unfashionable to say, but, growing up, I dreamed of having a big, dancing and speeches-filled wedding day, and of then starting a family – passing the years in the tight nest of me, my husband and my kids.
 My mum and dad were married for nearly 40 years and, while they doubtless had their ups and downs, I admired what they had, and always hoped to find something similar.